jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 # Installing Flowblade

 *NOTE: Since version 2.10 we no longer provide .deb packages for the application.
-The recommended way of installing the latest version if it is not available in your OS repository is to install Floablade Flatpak*
+The recommended way of installing the latest version if it is not available in your OS repository is to install Flowblade Flatpak.*

   * [Installing Flatpak from Flathub](./INSTALLING.md#installing-flatpak-from-flathub)
   * [Installing Flatpak from Flathub with commandline](./INSTALLING.md#installing-flatpak-from-flathub-with-commandline)